 Unfortunately, it is likely that many individuals and policy-makers used IHME’s misguided reopening timelines to shape decisions with regards to reopening.
 Their reopening timelines were picked up and widely disseminated by many media outlets, both local and national.
 Any policies guided by these estimates can have repercussions weeks and months down the road.

 Back to Top

-On top of everything we mentioned above, their model is also inherently flawed from a mathematical perspective.
+Prior to their May 4, 2020 complete overhaul of their model, the IHME model was also inherently flawed from a mathematical perspective.
 They try to model COVID-19 infections using a Gaussian error function.
 The problem is that the Gaussian error function is by design symmetric, meaning that the curve comes down from the peak at the same rate as it goes up.
 Unfortunately, this has not been the case for COVID-19: we come down from the peak at a much slower pace.
 This leads to a significant under-projection in IHME’s model, which we have thoroughly highlighted.
-University of Washington biology professor Dr. Carl T. Bergostrom discussed this in more detail in this highly informative series of Tweets.
+University of Washington Professor Carl T. Bergstrom discussed this in more detail in this highly informative series of Tweets.